Netlia/documentation/DeviceComunication/DeviceComunication.md

 | 30th  transmission attempt | 011110--       | Device had waited waited until the next [alive message](#alive) was to be transmitted. <br/>It then transmitted this message instead of the alive message. |
 | 31st  transmission attempt | 011111--       | Device waits until the next alive message is to be sent.                                                                  |

-The device waits until it is time to send the [alive message](#alive) before any other attempt to perform sending.
+The device waits until it is time to send the [alive message](#alive) before any futher attempts to resend a message.
 The device tries to send the same message over and over again until it is restarted (battery drain or manual reset).

 **The device ignores the request to send any other message until the current message is delivered.**

 #### 5th byte - NB-IoT

 This byte contains two pieces of information.
-The following table explains byte composition:
+The following table explains the byte composition:

 | Position  | Abbreviated description                       |
 |-----------|-----------------------------------------------|